 Chief Executive Officer

-This is our first full year as a UNGC participant and we have started to seek to align our investment strategy with the UN SDGs.
+This is our third full year as a UNGC participant and we submitted our second Communication on Progress in July 2024.

 Engagement with our operators